EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll? | Science-Environment

 EXPLAINER-Why did the Baltimore bridge collapse and what is the death toll?

-The bridge was up to code and there were no known structural issues, Maryland Governor Wes Moore said.
-Tuesday's disaster may be the worst U.S. bridge collapse since 2007, when a design error caused the I-35W bridge in Minneapolis to plunge into the Mississippi River, killing 13 people.

-WHAT IS THE DEATH TOLL SO FAR?
-Two bodies have been recovered and four people are still missing.
-Rescuers have lost hope of finding survivors.
-The six presumed dead include workers from Mexico, Guatemala and El Salvador, according to the Mexican Consulate in Washington.
+The two men whose bodies were recovered on Wednesday were identified as Alejandro Hernandez Fuentes, 35, of Baltimore, originally from Mexico, and Dorlian Ronial Castillo Cabrera, 26, of nearby Dundalk, originally from Guatemala.
+The six workers who are presumed dead came from Mexico, Guatemala, Honduras and El Salvador, according to a press conference.

-Efforts have switched to looking for bodies in the 50-foot-deep waters surrounding the twisted ruins.
-At the time of the crash, a construction crew was fixing potholes on the bridge and eight people fell 185 feet (56 meters) into the river where water temperatures were 47 F (8 C).
+Authorities have suspended efforts to recover bodies in the 50-foot-deep (15 m) waters surrounding the twisted ruins due to treacherous conditions.
+At the time of the crash, a construction crew was fixing potholes on the bridge and eight people fell 185 feet (56 meters) into the river where water temperatures were 47 degrees Fahrenheit (8 degrees Celsius).
 Two workers were rescued, one unharmed and one injured.

 According to research for the Federal Aviation Administration, that is the upper limit of what a human could survive falling into water.
 Authorities saved lives by stopping vehicles from using the bridge after the ship sent out a mayday call, the Maryland governor said.